Friday, 15 August 2025

 I have now found an alternative active fund in the Artemis Global Income Fund (Acc) which has shown even better 5 year performance than the Royal London fund over the last 5 years...

-but more importantly, the one year performance has also been very good too at an amazing 37% gain...
+but more importantly, it's one year performance has also been very good too at an amazing 37% gain...

 and a 15% gain in just the last 3 months...